Foreign National Employee Status

 F-1 Student Status

 This page is for current and new F-1 students who have been issued a Form I-20 by WashU.
 Maintaining your F-1 visa status The Office for International Students and Scholars (OISS) will maintain your Student and Exchange Visitor Information System (SEVIS) record based on your reporting and applications.
-OISS is required to register your SEVIS […]
+OISS must register your SEVIS record each […]

 Overview of Student Immigration Status Options

-At WashU, students can choose between two immigration statuses for study, the F-1 student status and visa and the J-1 exchange visitor student category and visa.
-The U.S. Department of Homeland Security (DHS) governs F-1 immigration status and the U.S. Department of State (DOS) governs J-1 status.
-Both student statuses require full-time, on-campus study.
-Most […]
+At WashU, students can choose between two immigration statuses for study: the F-1 student status and visa or the J-1 exchange visitor student category and visa.
+The U.S. Department of Homeland Security (DHS) governs F-1 immigration status and the U.S. Department of State (DOS) governs J-1 immigration status.
+Both F-1 and J-1 students must enroll […]

 Permanent Residence